thomas-spriggs/cbmc/doc/architectural/goto-program-transformations.md

 ### Add Failed Symbols

-This pass adds failed symbols to the symbol table only.
+This pass adds failed symbols to the symbol table.
 See `src/pointer-analysis/add_failed_symbols.h` for details.
+The implementation of this pass is called via \ref add_failed_symbols(symbol_table_baset &) .
+The purpose of failed symbols is explained in the documentation of the function \ref goto_symext::dereference(exprt &, statet &, bool)

 _Predecessor passes are [Goto Functions Update] or [Add Non-Deterministic Initialisation of Global Scoped Variables]._